codesandbox/extension-template/README.md

-# devtool-template
+# extension-template
-A template to create devtools for CodeSandbox
+A template to create extensions for CodeSandbox